TeteuPower/TeteuPower/README.md

 <img loading="lazy" height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=TeteuPower&layout=compact&langs_count=7&theme=dracula"/>
 <img loading="lazy" height="180em" src="https://github-readme-stats.vercel.app/api?username=TeteuPower&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>
 </div>

+## I intend to be a complete developer, or as they call it: "Full Stack" I am ambitious and my dream is to be an aviator but the path is long and development is my road, because coding for me is as pleasurable as writing a poem...
 <!--
 **TeteuPower/TeteuPower** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.